roldanbob/wh-docs-test/fhir/wp4h_c_gxp_fhir_examples.md

 The {{site.data.keyword.wh_prodname_short}} is designed for flexibility.
 The following use cases can help you understand how you can use the {{site.data.keyword.wh_prodname_short}} FHIR data service to upload and search FHIR data.

 **Note:** The examples in this section contain generic URL endpoints, user names, and other parameters.
-When you create your own APIs, be sure to replace any generic text with the correct parameters for your site.
+When you invoke an API, be sure to replace any generic text with the correct parameters for your site.

 ## Study design: Creating an asthma inhaler study
 <!-- {: #concept_d5b_djm_p1b__section_gfp_qpt_51b} -->